example42/puppet-tp/README.md

                        'puppet:///modules/site/redis/redis.conf' ] ,
     }

-For applications for which it exists the setting 'config_file_format' you can just pass the hash of options_hash of settings to configure and tp::conf creates a valid configuration file for the application:
+For applications for which it exists the setting 'config_file_format' you can just pass the hash of my_options of settings to configure and tp::conf creates a valid configuration file for the application:

     tp::conf { 'filebeat':
-      options_hash => {
+      my_options => {
         filebeat.modules => ['module: system']
         syslog => {
           enabled   => true,